-- D. Procedures Common to Formal Meetings and all Appeals before the CFSC: - Faculty members must be afforded a reasonable time to present arguments.
+- D. Procedures Common to Formal Meetings and all Appeals before the CFSC: - 1.
+Faculty members must be afforded a reasonable time to present arguments.
 The faculty member who believes that relevant factors or materials have been ignored or misinterpreted shall be entitled to present arguments and supplement his or her materials before final recommendation by the DFSC/SFSC or CFSC.
-Information not originally presented in applications for tenure/promotion or amual evaluation materials may be considered at the discretion of the DFSC/SFSC or CFSC.
+Information not originally presented in applications for tenure/promotion or annual evaluation materials may be considered at the discretion of the DFSC/SFSC or CFSC. - 2.
+Faculty members may be accompanied by a faculty advocate.
+The advocate may be present to advise the faculty member only and not to address the committee.
+Although witnesses to specific facts or occurrences or to provide perspective regarding teaching, scholarly or creative productivity or service will not ordinarily be necessary, faculty members will be allowed a reasonable number of witnesses.
+The DFSC/SFSC or CFSC shall have the discretion to limit the number of witnesses at a formal meeting or appeal hearing.